TheTrustCompany/ClientDemo/README.md

    - Type your message and click send
 4. **View Policies**: Review the agreed-upon policies and guidelines
 5. **Manage Evidence**:
-   - View evidence from both opposer and defender
+   - View evidence from both claimant and defendant
    - Submit new evidence using the "Add Evidence" button

 ## API Integration